farriskabalaoui/farriskabalaoui/README.md

 I am motivated to engage, excel, and grow with the right challenging opportunity.

 - 🎓  I will graduate with a CS degree in 2023
-- 🌱 I’m currently learning React, Java and AI Technologies
+- 🌱 I’m currently learning React, Java, Python and AI concepts
-- 💻  Current Software Development Analyst at Citi
+- 💻  Current Software Development Analyst @ Citi on the GenAI Shared Services Platform Team.
 - 📫 How to reach me: farris.kabalaoui@gmail.com
 - 📎  Checkout my personal website: https://react-portfolio-56032.web.app/
 - ⚡ Fun facts: I love basketball and soccer ⚽ 🏀